krasserm/krasserm.github.io/2024/03/06/modular-agent/index.md

 ## Modules

-At the core of the system is a [ReAct](https://arxiv.org/abs/2210.03629)-style agent loop that uses a planning module to plan actions.
+At the core of the system is a [ReAct](https://arxiv.org/abs/2210.03629)-style agent loop that uses a step planning module to plan the next action.
 An action is defined by a selected tool and a task description.
 Executing the selected tool results in an observation.
 The agent uses short-term memory for recording task-observation pairs (scratchpad) and conversational memory for recording interactions with the user.

 ### Planner